13 Jul Work is a mess

 “Work is a mess.”
 I read these words from Michael Carroll¹ a few years ago while trying to make sense out of nonsense, for which for which my lack of patience is well-known.
 And although my impatience with exaggeration is also known, it’s not hyperbole to say these words changed my life.

 Before reading his book, I thought I’d reach a point where everything was organized and running smoothly – at last.

 But these words confirmed something I had long suspected while still hoping it wasn’t true.
 Work is an infinite game, meaning it’s always messy.
 Fix one problem, and there’s another around the corner.
 Always.

-But the demands of work haven’t gone away.
+The demands of work haven’t gone away.
 They’ve amplified.
 Some even feel even more erratic or insane.
-And in this new reality, work is full of contradictions, paradox and messy emotions, all things our brains really hate.²
+And in this new reality, work is full of contradictions, paradox, and messy emotions, all things our brains really hate.²